cvuchener/hidpp/profile_format.md

    - `color` (color): used by *Constant* and *Pulse* effects,
    - `period` (integer): in milliseconds for *Pulse* and *Cycle* effects,
    - `brightness` (integer): from 0 to 100, for *Pulse* and *Cycle* effects.
- - `switched_dpi` (bool, if G-shift is supported): resolution mode index to switch to when pressing *ModeSwitch* button.
+ - `switched_dpi` (bool, if DPI-shift is supported): resolution mode index to switch to when pressing *ResolutionSwitch* button.
  - `power_mode`: unknown accepted values.

 Mode settings: